5 Ways to Reduce Office Costs by Going GreenYa, it's possible to save money at your business.

 The first step for many businesses is switching paper types.
 Purchasing recycled paper is as simple as heading to your local office supply store.
 Every major paper manufacturer offers recycled paper in a variety of sizes and uses.
 There’s no drop-off in quality, no major price differences, and it saves trees, water, energy, and space in your local landfill.

-2. Use recycled printer ink cartridges and recycle old ones.
+2. Use refillable or recycled printer ink cartridges.

 If you have to buy ink for several printers it can become quite expensive.
 Recycled ink and ink cartridges have gained prominence in the workplace and offer businesses a legitimate way to save real money.
 Savings can be as much 70 percent versus traditional ink cartridges.

 Office supply stores and printer manufacturers offer rebate programs and other incentives to recycle used cartridges and purchase recycled inks.
 And you’ll never have to wonder if there are cartridges available for your specific printers.
 Recycled ink cartridge manufacturers offer solutions for every ink-jet and laser printer in use today.

 Companies such as HP offer ink-refill plans through their HP Instant Ink program which also includes a recycling program with prepaid envelopes.